RFID software: Write data from an RFID reader to a database (for example, Firebird)

 Figure 13: Importing the table structure

-The "ID" column in the test table is automatically filled by the trigger, so you can safely delete that column from the list of linked columns and variables.
+The trigger automatically fills the "ID" column in the test table, so you can safely delete that column from the list of linked columns and variables.

 Save all settings of the module by clicking the "OK" button.